 Chronic pain is in many cases invisible, therefore we will want to scrutinise past medical history in order to securely advise on the merits of arguing that chronic pain, on balance of probabilities, arose from an accident or injury.

 For more information on chronic pain please visit our dedicated chronic pain section on our website today.
-Our lawyers are specialists in chronic pain conditions and are used to bring claims for multi-million pound sums on behalf of chronic pain victims.
+Our lawyers are specialists in chronic pain conditions and are used to bringing claims for multi-million pound sums on behalf of chronic pain victims.

 If once we have carried out our initial risk assessment we deem your case to have reasonable prospects of succeeding, we will then offer to meet with you to take further details.